freenas/freenas-docs/userguide/themes.rst

 :guilabel:`Theme Preview` column.
 This section is completely interactive and shows how the custom theme is applied to all the different elements in the UI.

+Click :guilabel:`Save Custom Theme` when finished with all the :guilabel:`General` and :guilabel:`Colors` options.
+The new theme will be immediately added to the list of available themes in :guilabel:`User Preferences`.

 Click :guilabel:`Global Preview` to apply the unsaved custom theme to the current session of the %brand% UI.
 Activating